Brakes need periodic preventive maintenance by knowledgeable experts in order to keep you driving safely.

 Your automobile is important to you.
 Far more important, is your family’s safety and the safety of others on the road.
 Having your brakes checked periodically is obviously one service you can’t afford to neglect.
 Call 770-455-3505 and schedule your inspection today!

 Inspecting and replacing your brake pads may save you money.

 Routine brake inspection can prevent a “metal-on-metal” condition that accelerates the need to replace expensive rotors and/or drums.
-The certified experts at Tilly Mill Goodyear Auto Center, Doraville and Dunwoody areas of Atlanta, GA, are specially trained to maintain, repair, and replace your brake system to help ensure that it’s working as efficiently and effectively as originally designed.
+The certified experts at Tilly Mill Goodyear Auto Center are specially trained to maintain, repair, and replace your brake system to help ensure that it’s working as efficiently and effectively as originally designed.
 This auto repair service includes:

 - Replacing worn brake pads and/or brake shoes